jiajunhua/ildoonet-tf-pose-estimation/README.md

 Before running demo, you should download graph files.
 You can deploy this graph on your mobile or other platforms.

-- cmu_640x360
-- cmu_640x480
-- mobilenet_thin_432x368
+- cmu (trained in 656x368)
+- mobilenet_thin (trained in 432x368)

-CMU's model graphs are too large for git, so I uploaded them on dropbox.
+CMU's model graphs are too large for git, so I uploaded them on an external cloud.
 You should download them if you want to use cmu's original model.
+Download scripts are provided in the model folder.

 ```
-$ cd models/graph/cmu_640x360
-$ bash download.sh
-$ cd models/graph/cmu_640x480
+$ cd models/graph/cmu
 $ bash download.sh
 ```